readingcapital/readingcapital.github.io/volume-1/index.md

 training costs and qualification required by simplification and narrowing of labour.

-Manufacture increases the minimal size required for capital as the its methods require a certain size to be applied.
+Manufacture increases the minimal size required for capital as its methods require a certain size to be applied.

 In the first step the worker had to sell her labour-power because she lacked the